stormasm/influx-notes/thirdparty.md

-Random Third Party Links Written About InfluxDB
+Random Blog Post Links Written About InfluxDB

 [How to Build an InfluxDB query Using Flux](https://www.factry.io/blog/influxdb-query-tutorial-and-use-case/)